 Amanda is the founder of Writers Write.
-She creates innovative, results-driven communications courses.
 Her signature course, Writers Write, specializes in the teaching of fiction writing.
-More than 180 Writers Write students have been published.
-Send an email to email@example.com if you want to find out more about this course.
+Email firstname.lastname@example.org if you want to find out more about this course.

 Writers Write offers the best writing courses in South Africa.
 To find out about Writers Write - How to write a book, or The Plain Language Programme - How to write for business, email email@example.com